CPK Insurance

 What Commercial Auto Insurance Covers

 In Maryland, commercial auto insurance is built around business-use vehicles such as company cars, vans, trucks, and specialty units, with protection that can include liability, collision, comprehensive, medical payments, and uninsured motorist coverage.
-The state’s minimum liability requirement for commercial vehicles is $30,000/$60,000/$15,000, so many buyers start by making sure their policy meets or exceeds that baseline before adding broader protection.
+The state’s minimum liability requirement for commercial vehicles sets a baseline, so many buyers start by making sure their policy meets or exceeds it before adding broader protection.
 Maryland also requires commercial vehicles to be registered with the Maryland DMV, which makes vehicle usage and ownership details important when you request a quote or add vehicles to a policy.
 For businesses that rent vehicles for work or have employees using personal cars for company errands, hired auto and non-owned auto coverage can close gaps that a standard business policy may not automatically fill.
 That matters in a state with 14.1% uninsured drivers and a high volume of crashes, because a claim can involve more than one vehicle and more than one layer of coverage.
 Collision can help with damage from a vehicle accident involving your insured vehicle, while comprehensive responds to theft or weather-related damage, which is relevant in a state that has seen hurricanes, flooding, nor’easters, and severe storms.
 Coverage choices vary by carrier and endorsement, so it is important to confirm which vehicles, drivers, and business uses are actually listed on the policy.

 Coverage Included